freshsomebody/shipping-dispatcher-sample/README.md

   - Page http://localhost:8080/mission is not yet beautified

 ## Todo
-> versions greater than 1.0.0 were committed after the 3 hours deadline
+> versions greater than 1.0.0 were committed after the time limitation
 ### Craft the mission page
 - [ ] Right now the mission page directly shows the JSON data.
-It should be beautify for user friendly.
+It should be beautified for user friendly.

 ### Suggested journey
-- [ ] Can integrate with APIs, like Google maps APIs, to provides more precise suggestion.
+- [ ] Can integrate with APIs, like Google maps APIs, to provides more useful suggestions.

 ### Interact with the backend and database
 - [ ] It currently uses mock data.
 It should fetch and update data to the backend in the real case.